Bay Aib

-Be Aib (بےعیب) is a 2016 Pakistani drama television series aired on Urdu 1, produced by Dr.Ali Kazmi and Fahad Mustafa under their production banner Big Bang Entertainment.
+Be Aib (بےعیب) is a 2016 Pakistani drama television series aired on Urdu 1, produced by Ali Kazmi and Fahad Mustafa under their production banner Big Bang Entertainment.
 Be Aib is the story of a woman and her obsession with perfection, which causes turmoil in her daughter's life.

 Plot

 Shahana and Sadaf are sisters who are married into affluent families.
 Sadaf is of controlling nature and judges people based on their social status.
-She has shrewdly arranged for her daughter Tooba to be engaged to Shahana’s son Taimur knowing that he is the sole heir to Shahana and Gulrez's wealth.
-Safi is Shahana and Sadaf’s only brother, but he is not as wealthy as his sisters are.
+She has shrewdly arranged for her daughter Tooba to be engaged to Shahana's son Taimur knowing that he is the sole heir to Shahana and Gulrez's wealth.
+Safi is Shahana and Sadaf's only brother, but he is not as wealthy as his sisters are.
 While Shahana is warm towards Safi and his wife Aisha, Sadaf mocks Safi for his middle-class mindset.
 Safi has two children, Ahmed and Inaya.

 Taimur meets with an accident and undergoes multiple surgeries.
 Later, the doctor tells Taimur's parents that Taimur may not walk again without crutches.
 Sadaf can't bear that her daughter will be marrying a disabled person.
-She decides to fix Tooba’s marriage somewhere else and bars her from meeting Taimur.
+She decides to fix Tooba's marriage somewhere else and bars her from meeting Taimur.

 Inaya marris Taimur.
 Sadaf arranges a meet between Tooba and a prospective groom Fawad.
 Fawad instantly likes Tooba and urges Sadaf to expedite the wedding.
 On their wedding night, Taimur tells Inaya that he can never forget Tooba.
 Inaya tells him that if her love for him is true, it will make a place in his heart.
 Tooba marries Fawad.

-Meanwhile, with Inaya’s encouragement, Taimur begins to walk without the walking stick.
+Meanwhile, with Inaya's encouragement, Taimur begins to walk without the walking stick.
 Later, Fawad meets Sarmad and apologises for keeping his first marriage a secret.
 Sarmad assures him of his support.

 Fawad dies in an accident.
-Tooba is devastated, but Sadaf is impervious to Tooba’s anguish.
+Tooba is devastated, but Sadaf is impervious to Tooba's anguish.
 Sadaf wants to separate Inaya and Taimur.
 She wants Taimur to marry Tooba.